Pinecall

 agent.on("call.started", (call: Call) => { });

-A new call connected.
+A new voice call connected (phone or WebRTC).
 The Call object is partially populated — id, from, to, direction, transport, metadata are available. duration, endedAt, reason are not yet.

 call.ended#